wp-plugins/polling-widget-ranker-lists/readme.txt

 == Screenshots ==

-1. Example of the Ranker plugin options screen.
+1. Example of the Ranker plugin Settings screen.
-2. Example of the Ranker plugin short code creation screen.
+2. Example of the Ranker plugin Shortcode creation screen.
-3. Example of Ranker widget in post loaded via shortcode.
+3. Example of Ranker Poll widget in post loaded via shortcode.
+4. Example of Ranker Slideshow widget in post loaded via shortcode.
-4. Example of customized widget in post loaded via shortcode.
+5. Example of customized Ranker widget in post loaded via shortcode.

 == Changelog ==

+= 3.0.0 =
+Version 3 of the Ranker widget has been released, containing major improvements.
+- Rewritten large parts of admin and post code for increased render speed and efficiency.
+- Updated widget embeds to use OEmbed protocol (removes the need to load widget scripts on each page).
+- Moved Shortcode creation from Settings to Tool menus.
+- Simplifed Shortcode output and usage requirements.
+- Updated Settings and Tools visual style to match Wordpress defaults and respect your theme choices.
+- Added new options for Footer display and customization.

 = 2.2.3 =
 - Bug fix for an internal CDN issue where certain widgets were rendering blank.